AndreasArvidsson/WinDSP/README.md

 * Every change on the web page will update the config file in realtime.
 * WinDSP.exe can be running at the same time.
-* Config page can be reaced from other computers than the one running WinDSP by using the IP-adress.
+* Config page can be reaced from other computers than the one running WinDSP by using the IP-address.
     * `http://192.168.1.10:8080`
 * Defaults to edit `WinDSP.json` in the same folder.
 To use other config files:
     * `java -jar WinDSP-configEditor.jar WinDSP-1.json`